Zoning in the United States

-In the United States, zoning includes various land use laws falling under the police power rights of state governments and local governments to exercise authority over privately owned real property.
-Zoning laws in major cities originated with the Los Angeles zoning ordinances of 1904 and the New York City 1916 Zoning Resolution.
-Early zoning regulations were in some cases motivated by racism and classism, particularly with regard to those mandating single-family housing.
-Zoning ordinances did not allow African-Americans moving into or using residences that were occupied by majority whites due to the fact that their presence would decrease the value of home.
+Zoning is a system of laws that divides a jurisdiction's land into districts, or zones, and limits how land in each district can be used.
+In the United States, zoning includes various land use laws enforced through the police power rights of state governments (often delegated to their local governments) to exercise authority over privately owned real property.

+Zoning laws in major cities originated with the New York City 1916 Zoning Resolution.
+Before zoning, some cities had local ordinances like those in Los Angeles in 1904 limiting laundries (commonly referred to as "wash houses") from operating in a residential area.
+These early city ordinances were in some cases motivated by racism and classism.

+After the Supreme Court declared racial ordinances unconstitutional in 1917, many localities discovered zoning and began setting down citywide restrictions.
+In suburban localities, zoning often mandates single-family housing.
+Though not always explicitly discriminatory, zoning ordinances were often applied in ways that prevented African Americans from moving into predominantly white neighborhoods, under the belief that their presence would lower property values.
 The constitutionality of zoning ordinances was upheld by the Supreme Court of the United States in Village of Euclid, Ohio v.
 Ambler Realty Co. in 1926.

 According to the New York Times, "single-family zoning is practically gospel in America," as a vast number of cities zone land extensively for detached single-family homes.
-Low-density residential zoning is far more predominating in U.S. cities than in other countries.
-The housing shortage in many metropolitan areas, coupled with racial residential segregation, has led to increased public focus and political debates on zoning laws.
-Studies indicate that strict zoning regulations constrain the supply of housing and inflate housing prices, as well as contribute to inequality and a weaker economy.
+Low-density residential zoning is far more predominant in U.S. cities than in other countries.
+The housing shortage in many metropolitan areas, coupled with racial residential segregation, has growing public attention and political debate on zoning laws.
+Studies indicate that strict zoning regulations constrain the supply of housing and inflate housing prices, increase homelessness, and contribute to inequality, a weaker economy, and racial housing segregation in the United States.

-Strict zoning laws have been found to contribute to racial housing segregation in the United States, and zoning laws that prioritize single-family housing have raised concerns regarding housing availability, housing affordability and environmental harms.
+Zoning laws that prioritize single-family housing have raised concerns regarding housing availability, housing affordability and environmental harms.
+In the U.S., support for local zoning against multifamily housing is concentrated among white, affluent homeowners.
 There are no substantial differences between liberal and conservative homeowners in their opposition to the construction of dense housing in their neighborhoods.
+However, among the mass public and elected officials, Democratic constituencies are more likely to support dense, multi-family housing.

+Some estimates suggest that restrictive zoning in the United States may result in hundreds of billions to over a trillion dollars per year in lost economic output.